 |Affect Geometry||Whether to write the normals, height data.|

-Second, one should connect RGBA channel of a texture to a 'Base Color' of material.
+Second, one should connect the RGBA channel of a texture with the 'Base Color' of material.

 Besides textures, one can use logical blocks for building material.

-There is special filtering mode called Shaders at Resources Window.
+There is a special filtering mode called Shaders at Resources Window.

 In this mode only types that supported in material editor are shown.

-These objects could be dragged to material editor workspace in the same way as textures.
+These objects could be dragged into the material editor workspace in the same way as textures.

 The material editor supports the ability to set parameters to the material outside of the material.
-This is done using the Component_ShaderParameter component.
+This is done using the ShaderParameter component.
 The parameters could be configured to pick value from any kind of sources.
-For example it could be engine time, some parameter of scene object, a property of another resource.
+For example, it could be engine time, some parameter of a scene object, a property of another resource.

 After the object has been configured, it can be connected to the graph.

-Shader scripts provides the ability to use shader code in materials and full-screen effects.
+The engine supports the ability to use shader code in materials and full-screen effects.
 There are two ways to add shader code.

 Material can be assigned to different types of objects.
 In this section it is described how to assign material to a 3D model in the scene.

-In order to assign material, one needs to pick material in Resources window, then drag & drop material on 3D model.
+In order to assign material, pick material in Resources window, then Drag & Drop material on a 3D model.